score-json/json/TSF/trustable/no-json-faults/NJF-08.4.md

             - "/nst_json_testsuite2/test_parsing/y_number_real_pos_exponent.json"
           description: "Checks that various numbers with exponent are accepted."
 score:
-    Jonas-Kirchhoff: 0.7
+    Jonas-Kirchhoff: 0.9
 ---

-The service does accept e or E.
+The service does accept e or E for numbers with exponent within the bounds of double.